lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

 ### 10. Compare Runs to see the difference the between base case and the current experimental run.
- + Compare Runs to see the how the current experiment differs from the base case and Experiment 1.

 + Prioritize review of _the expected relative differences as compared to the Base Case and Experiment 1._ in relation to the team's highest priority need.
 Expand the “Outputs” section to see the full Results Dashboard.
 Charts for six key variables will be shown.
 If other variables are needed, use the drop-down menu under any chart.